tBaxter/recruiter-autoresponse/README.md

 ## the autoresponse

 ```
 Thanks so much for reaching out.
 I'm always interested in hearing about what new and exciting opportunities are out there.
-As a software engineer I'm sure you can imagine that I get a very high volume of recruiters reaching out on LinkedIn.
+As a technical leader I'm sure you can imagine that I get a very high volume of recruiters reaching out on LinkedIn.
 It is a wonderful position of privilege to be in and I'm thankful for it.

 It does however mean that I don't have the time to hop on a call with everyone who reaches out.
-A lot of the time, incoming messages represent a very poor fit indeed.

 I would love to continue the conversation, but before I do, I'd like to level set around the level of seniority that you're looking for.
+A lot of the time, incoming messages represent a very poor fit, and I'm sure we both want to avoid that.

 Can you send along the company name, a job description and, total compensation details for the role you're reaching out in reference to?